Post Doctoral Fellowship

 5.1 Post-Doctoral Fellowship is a full time research work.

-5.2 The duration of the fellowship is strictly for two years.
+5.2 The duration of fellowship shall be for two years and no extension will be considered.

 6. Joining & Release of Fellowship

-6.1 The scholar has to join the fellowship within one month of the date of the award letter by submitting all required documents through the affiliating/administering institution.
-This may be extended by the ICSSR up to few months in exceptional circumstances with the prior approval of ICSSR.
+6.1 The scholar has to join the fellowship within one month of the date of the award letter by submitting all required documents through the affiliating institution.
+This may be extended by the ICSSR in exceptional circumstances.

 6.3 The first year fellowship and contingency will be released in two equal instalments.
 The first instalment will be released after receiving the Grant-in-Aid-Bill (GIB) and the second instalment after receiving a satisfactory Six Monthly Progress Report in the prescribed format along with the Statement of Account to be issued by the Affiliating Institution.

-6.4 The second year fellowship will be released in three instalments.
-The first instalment of six month fellowship along with contingency will be released on receiving a satisfactory Annual Progress Report along with a copy of one published research paper and Statement of Account.
-The second instalment of 03 months fellowship along with contingency, will be released on receipt of a satisfactory Progress Report of next six months in the prescribed format with a copy of published research paper (if not submitted with earlier progress report) along with the Statement of Account.
-The final instalment of remaining fellowship along with the contingency will be released after receiving the final report (including revised report based on the Expert comments and finally, the expert’s recommendation for accepting the report) along with second research papers and Statement of Accounts with Utilization Certificate in GFR-12A Form of the entire sanctioned amount of fellowship duly signed by the competent authority of the affiliating institution.
+6.4 The second-year fellowship and contingency grant will be released in three instalments.
+The first instalment of six-month fellowship will be released on receipt of the Grant-in-Aid Bill (GIB).
+The second instalment of 03 months fellowship will be released on receipt of a satisfactory Progress Report of next six months in the prescribed format along with the Statement of Account.
+The final instalment of remaining fellowship along with contingency will be released after receiving the final report and its acceptance by the ICSSR and Statement of Accounts with Utilization Certificate in GFR-12A Form duly signed by the competent authority of the affiliating institution.
 However, in case of non-public funded institution, the final instalment of fellowship will be released on receipt of the Audited Statement of Accounts with Utilization Certificate in GFR-12A Form and verification of the documents by the ICSSR.

 6.5 The 7.5% overhead charges to the public funded affiliating institution will be released only after the submission of the audited statement of accounts with utilization certificate in GFR-12A Form and verification of the documents by the ICSSR.